Miyako, Japan: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Be sure to find the right kind.
-Most adapters for sale now are simply plugs and expect your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types A and B. It's important that you get the necessary kind.
+Most adapters available online are simply plug changers and expect your devices to adjust the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one is sufficent for most areas.

-If you are traveling to Miyako in August, you will notice that it is consistently hot.
-Daytime temperatures are in the 80s F (low 30s C).
+Traveling to Miyako in July, you will notice that it is really hot.
+Daytime temperatures are in the high 80s F (low 30s C).

 What to wear/what to pack: